For urgent consular assistance call

 Contact your bank to make sure your cards will work in Morocco.

-Unexploded landmines are an ongoing risk in the Western Sahara territory.
+Unexploded landmines are an ongoing risk in Western Sahara.
 This risk is higher within 30km of the Berm, but also closer inland.

 To protect yourself against landmines: